 Modern data centres consume huge amounts of energy.
 One recent report estimates that they will consume one-fifth of the world’s electricity by 2025 [i].
-UPSs, as major equipment items, contribute significantly to this demand; accordingly, any strategy that improves their energy efficiency will have a major impact on both sustainability and cost-saving within data centres.
+UPS power supplies, as major equipment items, contribute significantly to this demand; accordingly, any strategy that improves UPS energy efficiency will have a major impact on both sustainability and cost-saving within data centre operations.

-Fortunately, various techniques are available to optimise UPS operating efficiency under all conditions, as demonstrated in modern, modular UPSs like Kohler Uninterruptible Power’s PW 9250DPA and MF Series.
+Fortunately, various techniques are available to optimise UPS efficiency under all conditions, as demonstrated in modern, modular UPS systems like KOHLER Uninterruptible Power’s PW 9250DPA and MF Series.

 Firstly, the topology is inherently more efficient.
-Even at optimal, near full load conditions, transformer-based designs remain well below 95 percent – and as the load reduces towards 25 percent, efficiency approaches just over 85 percent.
-By contrast, the PW 9250DPA and MF Series can achieve efficiencies up to 97 percent with loads from 25 to 75 percent of nominal capacity.
+Even at optimal, near full load conditions, transformer-based UPS designs remain well below 95% – and as the load reduces towards 25%, efficiency approaches just over 85%.
+By contrast, the PW 9250DPA and MF Series can achieve efficiencies of over 97% with loads from 25 to 75% of nominal UPS capacity.

-However, the benefits extend further; the considerable size and weight reductions achieved by transformerless designs mean that complete UPS solutions can be implemented as small, rack-mounting modules rather than as large, monolithic units.
-The advantages of this can be explained by considering a ABB DPA 250 S4example.
+However, the benefits extend further; the considerable size and weight reductions achieved by transformerless UPS systems designs mean that complete UPS power solutions can be implemented as small, rack-mounting modules rather than as large, monolithic UPS units.
+The advantages of this can be explained by considering an PW 9250DPA example.

-Note that both benefits – redundant capacity and scalability – are achieved with minimal excess capacity, space and cost, due to the modules’ granularity.
+Note that both benefits – redundant UPS capacity and scalability – are achieved with minimal excess capacity, space and cost, due to the modules’ granularity.

-Maintaining high efficiency under all conditions
+Maintaining high UPS efficiency under all conditions

-Xtra VFI is an intelligent feature that minimises loss and improves efficiency on double-conversion modular systems like the ABB DPA 250 S4.
-With this mode enabled, the UPS automatically adjusts the number of active modules to match changing load requirements.
+Xtra VFI is an intelligent feature that minimises loss and improves efficiency on double-conversion modular systems like the PW 9250DPA and MF Series.
+With this mode enabled, the uninterruptible power supply automatically adjusts the number of active modules to match changing load requirements.
 Surplus modules are switched to standby but remain ready to transfer to active mode if the load increases or the mains fails.
 The active modules share the load equally.

 Fig.1: UPS Xtra VFI operating mode